Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Add new locations
-- Change running shoes script to old rod, and change old rod script to good rod (good rod script changed to magikarp guy for gyaradosite). check super rod in IE
 - Look at GetHighestLevelInPlayerParty in IE
 - Change trainer parties
 - Change pc access in pokenav to first menu, and move ribbons to condition submenu